 - 1. Hold an official Spanish bachelor's degree, or equivalent, and university master's degree, or equivalent, and have passed, at least, 300 ECTS credits in these two degrees. - 2.
 Hold an official Spanish university degree, corresponding to previous university education systems, and have passed a minimum of 300 ECTS credits in these official university studies, of which at least 60 must correspond to a master's degree. - 3.
-Hold an official university degree that has obtained the equivalent of level 3 in the Spanish Qualification Framework for Higher Education (MECES), in accordance with the procedure set forth in Royal Decree 967/2014, of 21 November, establishing the requirements and procedure for the official recognition and declaration of equivalence for qualifications and at official university academic level and for the validation of foreign higher education studies, and the procedure for determining the correspondence with the levels of the MECES of the official qualifications of architect, engineer, pre-EHEA graduate, foundation degree holder or diploma holder. - 4.
-Hold an official university degree from a country included in the European Higher Education Area (EHEA) that gives entitlement to admission to official master's degree courses, and have passed a minimum of 300 ECTS credits in these official university studies, of which at least 60 must correspond to a master's degree. - 5.
+Hold an official university degree that has obtained the equivalent of level 3 in the Spanish Qualification Framework for Higher Education (MECES), in accordance with the procedure set forth in Royal Decree 967/2014, of 21 November, establishing the requirements and procedure for the official recognition and declaration of equivalence for qualifications and at official university academic level and for the validation of foreign higher education studies, and the procedure for determining the correspondence with the levels of the MECES of the official qualifications of architect, engineer, pre-EHEA graduate, foundation degree holder or diploma holder in accordance with the procedure stablished in Royal Decree 889/2022, of 18 October, establishing the conditions and procedures for the official recognition, declaration of equivalence and validation of university studies in foreign education systems and regulating the procedure for establishing the correspondence of official university degrees from previous academic systems with the MECES level. - 4.
+Hold an official university degree that has obtained the equivalent of MECES level 2 and an official university master's degree, in accordance with the procedure established in Royal Decree 889/2022, of 18 October, and have passed at least 300 ECTS credits in all official university studies as a whole, of which at least 60 must be at master's degree level. - 5.
+Hold an official university degree from a country included in the European Higher Education Area (EHEA) that gives entitlement to admission to official master's degree courses, and have passed a minimum of 300 ECTS credits in these official university studies, of which at least 60 must correspond to a master's degree. - 6.
 Hold an official Spanish bachelor's degree whose duration, pursuant to EU regulations, is at least 300 ECTS credits.
-In this case, the student must obligatorily take the specific bridging courses, unless the corresponding doctoral programme includes research training credits, equivalent in formative value to the research credits from master's degree courses. - 6.
+In this case, the student must obligatorily take the specific bridging courses, unless the corresponding doctoral programme includes research training credits, equivalent in formative value to the research credits from master's degree courses. - 7.
 Hold an official university degree and, subject to prior obtainment of a training place in the appropriate entrance examination for specialized health training places, have completed with a favourable assessment at least two years of training in a programme to obtain the official qualification for any of the Health Sciences specializations.

-- 7. Hold an official university degree from a non-EHEA country, without need for official recognition, subject to verification that the level of training is equivalent to that of an official Spanish university master's degree and gives entitlement to admission to doctoral studies in the country awarding the degree. - 8.
-Hold a Spanish doctorate obtained in accordance with previous university systems. - 9.
-Pre-EHEA graduates, architects or engineers who also hold the advanced studies diploma (DEA), obtained in accordance with the provisions of Royal Decree 778/1998, of 30 April, or have achieved the research proficiency regulated in Royal Decree 185/1985, of 23 January. - Amended by agreement of the Executive Board on 21 November 2016.
+- 8. Hold an official university degree from a non-EHEA country, without need for official recognition, subject to verification that the level of training is equivalent to that of an official Spanish university master's degree and gives entitlement to admission to doctoral studies in the country awarding the degree. - 9.
+Hold a Spanish doctorate obtained in accordance with previous university systems. - 10.
+Pre-EHEA graduates, architects or engineers who also hold the advanced studies diploma (DEA), obtained in accordance with the provisions of Royal Decree 778/1998, of 30 April, or have achieved the research proficiency regulated in Royal Decree 185/1985, of 23 January. - Amended by agreement of the Executive Board on 21 November 2016. - Amended by agreement of the Executive Board on 24 July 2023.